open-telemetry/opentelemetry-specification/specification/compatibility/opentracing.md

 ## Close

 Optional operation.
-If this operation is implemented for a specific OpenTracing language, it MUST flush the underlying `TracerProvider` if such functionality is defined in the OpenTelemetry API, and else it MUST be defined as a no-op operation.

-Optional operation.
 If this operation is implemented for a specific OpenTracing language, it MUST close the underlying `TracerProvider` if it implements a "closeable" interface or method;